-A big smoke cousin to Mortimer's Patch, Shark in the Park was NZ's first urban cop show and first true genre police drama.
-Devised by Graham Tetley, it portrayed a unit policing Wellington's inner city under the guidance of Inspector Brian "Sharkie" Finn (Jeffrey Thomas).
-With its focus on the working lives of the officers, it was firmly in the mould of overseas programmes like The Bill and Hill Street Blues.
-The first of three series was the last in-house production for TVNZ's drama department.
-The other two were made independently by The Gibson Group.
+A big smoke cousin to Mortimer's Patch, Shark in the Park was New Zealand's first urban cop show.
+Devised by Graeme Tetley (Ruby and Rata), it portrayed a unit policing inner city Wellington, under the guidance of Inspector Brian 'Sharkie' Finn (Jeffrey Thomas).
+With its focus on the working lives of the officers, the show followed the character-based storytelling of overseas programmes like The Bill and Hill Street Blues.
+The first season marked one of the last in-house productions for TVNZ's drama department.
+The next two series were made independently by The Gibson Group.

-The role of women in a traditionally male dominated profession is writ large in the third episode (penned by Norelle Scott and directed by Ginette McDonald) from the first series of NZ TV's first urban police drama.
-A new addition to the team, Wally (Joanna Briant) faces a baptism of fire from her colleagues — and a rough ride on the streets of inner city Wellington as a drunken couple's antics escalate into major problems for the thin blue line.
-Robyn Malcolm features in her first screen role and Mark Wright provides some late 80s colour as an inebriated yuppie.
+The role of women in a traditionally male dominated profession is highlighted in this episode of Wellington police drama Shark in the Park.
+The episode was penned by Norelle Scott and directed by Ginette McDonald.
+New arrival 'Wally' (Joanna Briant) faces a baptism of fire from her colleagues — and a rough ride on the streets as a drunken couple's antics escalate into major problems for the thin blue line.
+The third episode of season one features Robyn Malcolm in her first screen role, while Mark Wright provides some late 80s colour as an inebriated yuppie.